thiagoolsilva/parq-analyser/README.md

 ### Reading the first N rows:

-Type the command `parq-analyser -P yourParquetFile.parquet -H 3` to get the first N rows of parquet.
+Type the command `parq-analyser -P test.paquet -H 3` to get the first N rows of parquet.

 ```
 +----+---------+--------+